kngjnssy/codecompass2.0/README.md

 ### : Live schedule

-The live shedule displays currently running and upcoming events, such as lectures (LUs), workshops, guilds, community events or any event that is open to the community.
+The live schedule displays currently running and upcoming events, such as lectures (LUs), workshops, guilds, community events or any event that is open to the community.
 Currently the site works through the Google Calendar API.
 After authentication (OAuth2), the client is able to see any calendar that is set open to the CODE community.
 The site is currently displaying placeholder events, as the aim for the near future is to move away from the Google API and use the CODE Learning Platform API directly for more accurate and up-to-date information.

-The JSON objects extracted, formatted and rendered to the frontend with JavaScript.
+The JSON objects are extracted, formatted and rendered to the frontend with JavaScript.

+There are currently two versions of the live schedule on the website.
+The first one reflects the initial design idea of the CODE team, the second, events being grouped by day aims to provide an alternative, possibly clearer overview of what's happening next.
+Coding the second version also presented some additional challenges and therefore further learning opportunities.

 ### : Interactive floorplan